Red bus on a street

 Common Scenarios in Tourism English

-In these scenarios, you’ll play the part of the “guide,” but it could really be anyone a tourist might come in contact with.
-Practice these dialogues so that you feel confident using these words and phrases in your interactions.
+In these scenarios, you will play the part of the “guide,” but it could be any job where you interact with tourists.
+Practice these dialogues so you feel confident using these words and phrases in your interactions.

 Dialogue